Capital City Concerts

 About Us

-Among the many outstanding artists whose work Capital City Concerts has presented or commissioned are violinists Jaime Laredo, Laurie Smukler, and Eugene Drucker, the Paris Piano Trio, the Borromeo Quartet, the Talich Quartet, the Whiffenpoofs of Yale, soprano Hyunah Yu, mezzo-soprano Julie Boulliane, pianist Jeffrey Chappell, and composers Mohammed Fairouz, Jorge Martin, and Evan Premo.
+Among the many outstanding artists whose work Capital City Concerts has presented or commissioned are violinists Jaime Laredo, Laurie Smukler, and Eugene Drucker, the Paris Piano Trio, the Borromeo Quartet, the Formosa Quartet, the Talich Quartet, the Whiffenpoofs of Yale, soprano Hyunah Yu, mezzo-sopranos Julie Boulliane and Sophie Michaux, pianists Jeffrey Chappell, Paul Orgel, and Jeewon Park, cellist Edward Arron, and composers Mohammed Fairouz, Jorge Martin, and Evan Premo.

-Capital City Concerts provides outreach opportunities to the community in the form of open rehearsals, workshops, student internships, and performance opportunities for aspiring student musicians.
+Capital City Concerts has provided outreach opportunities to the community in the form of open rehearsals, workshops, student internships, free interactive performances, as well as performance opportunities for aspiring student musicians.

 • In September 2018, pianist Michael Arnowitt performed an interactive concert with the Montpelier High School creative writing students of Kerrin McCadden.
 Michael improvised on the spot while students read their poetry.
 In addition to active listening exercises, there was a lively discussion about creativity and imagination in composition of music and writing.

-• New in the 2018-2109 season, Capital City Concerts has partnered with the Vermont Youth Orchestra Association by providing an exciting new performance opportunity for the Vermont Youth Orchestra's most advanced students.
-Small ensembles are scheduled to perform during the intermission of the concerts during the refreshment break.
+• In the 2018-2019 season, Capital City Concerts partnered with the Vermont Youth Orchestra Association to provide an exciting new performance opportunity for the Vermont Youth Orchestra's most advanced students who provided live music during the intermission reception.

 Our Mission